SIGPLAN/SIGPLAN.github.io/README.md

 The content of each file is in markdown, and the layout of markdown files mirrors the final layout.

 Jekyll:
- * Jekyll is a ruby program for generating static web pages, as use by github
+ * Jekyll is a ruby program for generating static web pages, as used by github
  * http://jekyllrb.com/

 Liquid: